 Lots of the partners we work with are overwhelmed at the moment; they feel they’re on their own having to deal with children from areas in crisis.
 They can sense that the things the children have experienced need a different answer than ‘it’s time for the child to go back to school again’.
 The task now is about integration and this always affects the overall class and the overall school community.

 It’s not something schools can deal with by themselves.
 The children need a different place, away from the classroom, a place of retreat, a place they can enjoy themselves without worrying about being overwhelmed, so they can become strong.
 If you connect these places to the schools, that also makes it possible to offer language lessons, or work with parents, or run other programmes related to things going on at the school.

 We have the right know-how to conduct this kind of integration work and train nursery staff and teachers.
 The PATRIZIA Foundation is working with a number of partner organisations to do this.
-One of those organisations is stART international, a charity that offers emergency aid for children.
-It has a wealth of experience working with safe places and child-friendly places, where they also offer psycho-social activities for children.
-Also long-standing partners of the foundation, such as the Pallottines and the Missionary Benedictine Sisters, are taking care of incoming refugees in Eastern Europe and giving them just that: a safe place to stay.
+Also long-standing partners of the foundation, such as the Pallottines and the Missionary Benedictine Sisters, are taking care of incoming refugees in Eastern Europe and giving them a safe place to stay.